 The doctoral program is open to those with an outstanding academic record, usually in the Masters program or equivalent from another university or similar institution.
 The Doctor of Science degree is intended for persons holding a bachelor’s or master’s degree in physical, natural, or social sciences.

 To provide more focus and depth in key areas of Global Health and Population, the Department has identified three areas from which students may form majors for doctoral training.
-All doctoral students must select from one of the three majors currently offered by the Department: Population and Reproductive Health, Health Systems, and Economics.
+All doctoral students must select one of the two majors currently offered by the Department: Population and Family Health or Health Systems.

 Admission to the doctoral program in Global Health and Population is limited to outstanding applicants.
 Applicants should show they have the academic background required for the program, in particular evidence of the ability to master the quantitative material in the courses should be presented.